 Apple makes great tablets, the Apple iPad lineup is certainly the world’s best even till now.
 Apple iPad Air and iPad Air 2 are the two best variants in the entire iPad lineup.
 These two are packed with great power under the hood, mostly for the business people and creative professionals to get done with their works while on the go.
+Try the 4 fixes below to resolve iPad not charging or charging slowly problem easily.

 Apple has a vision of changing the way of changing personal computing through the iPad series.
 However, the Apple iPad Air series comes with a common flaw in some production units – they charge either very slow or don’t charge at all.
 Even after overnight charging sessions, a lot of units have been reported of being charged insufficiently.